bterone/book-notes/Domain-Driven-Design.md

 Entities represent objects with some form of continuity and identity, tracked through different states and even across implementations.
 Value Objects describes a state of some other object.
 Services offer a way to express as actions or operations to be done for a client on request.

+## Entities (Reference Objects)

+Some objects are not defined primarily by their attributes.
+They represent a thread of identity that runs through time and often across distinct representations.
+Sometimes such an object must be matched with another object even though attributes differ.
+An object must be distinguished from other objects even though they might have the same attributes.
+Mistaken identity can lead to data corruption.

+## Value Objects

+Value objects represent a descriptive aspect of the domain with no conceptual identity.
+They are instantiated to represent elements of the design that we care about only for what they are, not who or which they are.
+(Basically anything that isn't pertinent to the application's domain, simply used and discarded or plain ol' objects)

+> Treat Value Objects as immutable.
+Don't give it any identity and avoid the design complexity necessary to maintain Entities

+There are considerations to making Value Objects mutable, such as if it changes frequently, or object creation or deletion is expensive.
+Then these values must not be shared to other entities in order to simplify implementations.

+When associating Value Objects and entities, try to keep assocations to the minimum as they can be hard to maintain.
+Another case is having bidirectional assocations between two Value Objects should never happen, and if it seems necessary, perhaps there is an identity that hasn't been explicity recognized yet.

+## Services

+A Service is an operation offered as an interface that stands alone in the model, without encapsulating state, as Entities and Value Objects do.
+They represent an activity or a verb, that would otherwise be an unnatural responsibility for an Entity or Value Object.
+E.g. A service that emails a user when their bank balance falls below a threshold.

+A good service has three characteristics;

+1. The operation relates to a domain concept that is not a natural part of an Entity or Value Object.
+2. The interface is defined in terms of other elements of the domain model.
+3. The operation is stateless.

+## Modules

+Modules tell a story of the system and contain a choesive set of concepts.
+This often yields low coupling between Modules, but if it doesn't, look for a way to change the model to disentangle the concepts, or search for an overlooked concept that mightb e the basis of a Module that would bring the elements together in a meaningful way.
+Seek low coupling in the sense of concepts that can be understood and reasoned about independently of each other.
+Refine the model until partitions according to high-level domain concepts and the corresponding code is decoupled as well.